muratk5n/thirdwave/en/README.md

 ---

 Russo brothers are great directors..
 CA W Soldier was great work.
-It all revolves around that SJW bullshit..
+This recent kerkuffle revolves around that SJW bullshit..
 Message to Feige

 "Black Widow lawsuit may stop the Russo brothers directing another Marvel movie"